grinnellm/SpawnIndex/README.md

 ## Examples

-We show two example calculations: surface spawn egg density, and spawn-on-kelp biomass.
+We show two example calculations: surface spawn index, and spawn-on-kelp biomass.

-### Surface spawn egg density
+### Surface spawn index

-This example shows how to calculate egg density for a surface spawn survey.
+This example shows how to calculate the spawn index for a surface spawn survey.
 First, load the SpawnIndex package in the usual way.

 ``` r